Eburonia/Japanese-Restaurant-Shibuya/README.md

 8. As a first-time visitor of the website, I want to know what the methods of payments are, so that I know whether to bring cash or a credit card before visiting the restaurant in the future.
 9. As a first-time visitor of the website, I want to know how and if I can get additional information about the restaurant in case it's not mentioned on the website.

-1. As a First Time Visitor of the website, I want to understand what the website's purpose is, so I can decide to navigate through the website and read all the available information or leave the website in case it did not meet my expectation.
-2. As a First Time Visitor of the website,  I want to know more about the restaurant's atmosphere.
-3. As a First Time Visitor of the website, I want to know what the restaurant has to offer and at what price, so that I can decide whether I want to visit the restaurant somewhere in the future in case it meets my expectations.
-4. As a First Time Visitor of the website, I want to know where the restaurant is located, so that I can decide whether the restaurant is within my desired traveling distance.
-5. As a First Time Visitor of the website, I want to know what previous guests have to say about the restaurant, so that I have an idea of what to expect when visiting the restaurant.
-6. As a First Time Visitor of the website, I want to know whether it is needed to make a reservation, so that I can take that into account when I want to visit the restaurant in the future.
-7. As a First Time Visitor of the website,  I want to know on what day and at what time it is possible to visit the restaurant, so that I know when to make a reservation in case I want to visit the restaurant in the future.
-8. As a First Time Visitor of the website, I want to know how and if I can get additional information about the restaurant in case it's not mentioned on the website.
-9. As a First Time Visitor of the website, I want to know what the methods of payments are, so that I know whether to bring cash or a credit card before visiting the restaurant in the future.

 #### Returning Restaurant Guest - Returning Visitor Goals
-1. As a Returning Visitor of the website, I want to know whether there are new items added to the menu in the recent weeks or months, so that I can decide whether I might order them next time when visiting the restaurant.
+1. As a returning visitor of the website, I want to know whether there are new items added to the menu in the recent weeks or months, so that I can decide whether I might order them next time when I visit the restaurant.
-2. As a Returning Visitor of the website, I want to know whether there is any important news or announcement about the restaurant without having to check the website regularly.
+2. As a returning visitor of the website, I want to know whether there is any important news or announcement about the restaurant without having to check the website regularly.

 ### Design

 #### Colour Scheme
-- Colours used on the website meet the colours of the background hero image.
-Four types are used for styling the html elements:
+- To not get distracted too much, the used colours on the website meet the colours of the background hero image.
+Three types are used for styling the html elements:
-   * Black: rgba(0, 0, 0, 0.9) - used for sections background.
+   * Black: rgba(0, 0, 0, 0.95) - used in headers, footers, and sections background.
-   * Orange type: rgb(223, 152, 96) - used for restaurant logo, h2 and h3 headers, section and image borders, and textboxes.
+   * Cream colour type: rgb(195, 161, 104) - used in restaurant logo, h2 and h3 headers, sections, image borders, buttons, and textboxes.
-   * Smokewhite: rgb(245, 245, 245) - used in footer, navbar, for paragraphs, menu items, and form labels.
+   * Smokewhite: rgb(245, 245, 245) - used in header, footer, navbar, paragraphs, menu items, and form labels.
-   * Turqoise type: rgb(28, 97, 65) - used as background colour in call to actions buttons, and audio player.
 - The sections of the website have a black transparent colour.
-This to keep the hero image in the background visible.
+This to keep the hero image in the background a little bit visible, but not too much that you can't read the text anymore.
+- For emphasizing purposes a red colour is used for new menu items and important messages like required text fields on a form.

 #### Typography
 - [Libre Franklin](https://fonts.google.com/specimen/Libre+Franklin#about) is the only font used throughout the website.
-Sans Serif is set as fallback font type.
+Sans Serif is set as a fallback font type.
+Libre Franklin is a well-readable font.
 This font is based on the 1912 Morris Fuller Benton classic and was designed by Pablo Impallari, an Argentinian type designer based in Rosario.

 #### Imagery
-- A background image (hero) has been added to every page which shows the interior of the restaurant, giving the visitor a good idea about the atmosphere and of how the restaurant looks from the inside.
+- A background image (hero) has been added to every page showing the restaurant's interior, giving the visitor an idea about the restaurant's atmosphere.
+- Potential customers need to have an idea how some of the menu items might look like in reality.
+For that reason, every menu category has an image belonging to that category added including an example dish.

 #### Wireframes